cdnutter/pokeemerald-speedchoice/README.md

 To set up the repository, see [INSTALL.md](INSTALL.md).

-Credit to ProjectRevoTPP, devkit team, and pret.
+Credit to ProjectRevoTPP, devkitPro team, and pret.

 ## See also